 Example 3: Accrued Interest on Loan

-A company takes a loan and incurs $1,200 in interest expense for December, but the bank will deduct the payment in January.
+Scenario: A company owes $1,200 in interest for December on a short-term loan.
+The bank will deduct payment in January.

 Journal Entry (December 31st):